TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Mounting.md

 <sup>5</sup> System shall minimize its visual distraction [Origin: Stakeholder Survey]

 Classrooms should be distraction-free to allow students to learn new information effectively, therefore the system will not be distracting to students or faculty.

-<sup>6</sup> The width of the physical mount cannot exceed 49 in.
-[Origin: Window width measurements ]

-The physical mount cannot be wider than the window in order to be fastened to the window.
-The measured width of the window in Brown 314 is 49 inches (4 feet 1 inch), therefore the selected physical mount must meet this requirement.